Beginner1208/Daniele-Asioli-Academic-website/content/authors/admin/_index.md

 highlight_superuser: true.

 # Role/position/tagline
-role: Associate Professor in Agri-Food Economics and Marketing <br> Department of Land, Environment, Agriculture and Forestry
+role: "Associate Professor in Agri-Food Economics and Marketing <br> Department of Land, Environment, Agriculture and Forestry"

 # Organizations/Affiliations to show in About widget